rzander/ruckzuck/README.md

  The RuckZuck repository does not store binaries of the software, just links to where the software is downloaded.
 Installing software with RuckZuck does not grant you a license for that product.

+# Aug22: ApiKey will be required to get definitions
+As the Api is more and more overloaded with requests that will bulk dump the software definitions, the API function "GetSoftwares" will require an APIKey in the new future.
+API-Keys can be requested by sending me a DM or by opening an Issue here on GitHub.

 # Changes in V1.7.x: